-- decreased demand for any drug candidates or drugs that we may develop; - · injury to our reputation and significant negative media attention; - · withdrawal of clinical trial participants; - · significant costs to defend the related litigation; - · substantial monetary awards paid to trial participants or patients; - · loss of revenue; - · reduced resources of our management to pursue our business strategy; and - the inability to commercialize any drugs that we may develop.
+- decreased demand for any drug candidates or drugs that we may develop; - injury to our reputation and significant negative media attention; - · withdrawal of clinical trial participants; - significant costs to defend the related litigation; - substantial monetary awards paid to trial participants or patients; - loss of revenue: - reduced resources of our management to pursue our business strategy; and - the inability to commercialize any drugs that we may develop.

-We currently hold \$10.0 million of clinical trial insurance coverage in the aggregate for our clinical trials being conducted in the United States, with a per incident limit of \$5.0 million, which may not be adequate to cover all liabilities that we may incur.
-In addition, we have increased our clinical coverage above this amount in foreign countries where we plan to have sites as part of our clinical trials for uproleselan, including Ireland, Australia, Netherlands, Germany and England.
-We may need to further increase our insurance coverage as we expand our clinical trials or if we commence commercialization of our drug candidates.
+We carry clinical trial insurance coverage in an amount that we believe is sufficient in relation to our clinical trials being conducted in the United States and in foreign countries where we have or plan to have sites as part of our clinical trials for uproleselan.
+The use of our drug candidates in clinical trials may result in liability claims for which our current insurance would not be adequate to cover all liabilities that we may incur.
+In addition, we may need to increase our insurance coverage as we expand our clinical trials or if we commence commercialization of our drug candidates.

 Insurance coverage is increasingly expensive.
 We may not be able to maintain insurance coverage at a reasonable cost or in an amount adequate to satisfy any liability that may arise.